 Brentwood School District is hosting a job fair on August 7th from 12PM to 3PM in the high school library.
 Candidates are asked to bring a resume and two forms of identification.
 All state-mandated clearances must be attained before the formal date of hire.
 Substitute teaching positions are available, as well as full-time and part-time positions in paraprofessional, nursing, and clerical jobs.
 For more information, see the attached flyer.

-Back row L to R: President Pro Tempore AJ Doyle, President Harold Smith, Councilman Bob Pasquantonio, Vice President John Frombach, Borough Manager George Zboyovsky
+Front row L to R: Councilman John Frombach, President Pro Tempore Jennifer George, President Harold Smith, Manager George Zboyovsky

 Borough Vision Statement